10 Questions with ... Dave Lawrence

 2) Who do you consider your radio mentors?

-3) What makes your market unique?
-How does this compare to other markets or stations you have worked at?
+3) What makes the Hawaii market different from the Mainland?
+Also, how does this compare to other markets or stations you have worked at?

 5) What do you view as the most important issue facing radio today?